 These days, it seems as though everyone wants to learn how to become a travel blogger, and I don’t blame them!
 Having the opportunity to make money online while following your passion for travel is something that we in the internet generation are lucky to have.

-Nick and I have been running Goats On The Road for 6 years now, and for the past 5 years it’s been our sole source of income – earning us six figures a year.
+Nick and I have been running Goats On The Road for 10 years now and Your Irish Adventure for 2 years.

 In my opinion, there’s no better way to get paid to travel!
 If you want to learn how to become a travel blogger, but not just any travel blogger, a successful one, you’ve come to the right place.